Kotambail-Hegde/Masquerade-Emulator/README.md

 # Variants

 As of today, there are 2 variants of masquerade available, P52 and P10.
+The major differences between the two variants is w.r.t the supporting libraries used.
 * _P52 : Is based on ImGui (+ SDL3 + OpenGL3)_
 * _P10 : Is based on OLC_